Tarzan and the Madman

 Tarzan and the Madman is a novel by American writer Edgar Rice Burroughs, the twenty-third in his series of twenty-four books about the title character Tarzan.
 Written from January to February 1940, the story was never published in Burroughs' lifetime.
-It was first published in hardcover by Canaveral Press in June 1964, and in paperback by Ballantine Books in February 1965.
+The book was first published in hardcover by Canaveral Press in June 1964 and in paperback by Ballantine Books in February 1965.

 Plot summary

 Tarzan tracks down a man who has been mistaken for him.
 The man is under the delusion that he is Tarzan, and he is living in a lost city inhabited by people descended from early Portuguese explorers.
-The plot devices of a lost city and a Tarzan "double" or impostor had been used by Burroughs in some previous Tarzan novels.
+Burroughs had previously employed the plot devices of a lost city and a Tarzan double or impostor in earlier Tarzan novels.